PhysicsRemotelab/documentation/rlab-proxy.md

 ## Remote Lab Proxy

-Remote Lab has a lot of services and to be able to serve all requests through one port, there is Remote Lab Proxy.
+Remote Lab has a lot of services and to be able to serve all requests through one endpoint, there is Remote Lab Proxy.
 It is also used for logging requests.

 Clone code for Proxy
 ```